willeccles/libamio/README.md

 This library is particularly aimed at the AM335x-based SoCs, such as the OSD-335x and the BeagleBone Black.

+## Prebuilt Libraries

+There may or may not be releases available on GitHub on the Releases tab.
+These would be pre-compiled static libraries for ARM targets.
+These would be ready to compile into executables.
+Their release pages would also include the header files corresponding to their versions in order to keep consistency in case of updates to the interfaces.

 ## Requirements

 This library is probably not a particularly good one if you are a hobbyist - it